rodrigoelp/little-stories/Unlikely adventures/33-Chapter-33.md

 Sam scratched his head trying to understand what the spirit tried to say.

-Amir was just in state of awe.
+Amir was just in a state of awe.